GianlucaGuarini/Tocca.js/README.md

 $(elm).on('swipedown',function(e,data){});
 ```

-Tocca.js supports also the inline events!
+Tocca.js supports also the inline events if you are using Riot.js!
 ``` html
 <div ontap="function(e){})"></div>
 <div ondbltap="function(e){})"></div>